BankAmericard® Secured Credit Card

 - This card has a variable APR on purchases and balance transfers of 21.24 percent.

-- Balance transfers incur a fee of 3 percent of the total amount being transferred.
+- Balance transfers incur a fee of 3 percent or $10 of the total amount being transferred, whichever is greater.

 - Foreign transactions will be assessed a 3 percent charge.